James E. Brau: University of Tennessee (1982–1988)

+University of Oregon (1988 –present)

 Brau joined the physics faculty at the University of Oregon in 1988, establishing the first Oregon experimental particle physics group to collaborate with Oregon's existing particle theory group.
 During early years at Oregon, Brau's research continued to be based on the SLAC Linear Collider where he collaborated on the SLD experiment.
 He led the design, construction and operation of an innovative silicon-tungsten electromagnetic calorimeter luminosity monitor.

 During the active period of the Superconducting Supercollider (SSC) Brau joined the GEM detector project.
 When the SSC was terminated in 1993, he was appointed project manager for the SLD vertex detector upgrade at SLAC, and led the project which produced a 307,000,000 pixel CCD vertex detector for SLD.

 The University of Oregon established the Center for High Energy Physics in 1997, with Brau as founding director.
-The Center sponsors seminars, visiting scientists, interactions between theoretical and experimental physicists, and also supports graduate students.

-Brau led the Oregon group into the Laser Interferometer Gravitational-Wave Observatory (LIGO) Scientific Collaboration in 1997; he was a co-author of the 2016 gravitational wave discovery paper.

 Brau's research group participated in the NuTeV experiment at Fermilab and BaBar at PEP-II at SLAC before applying to join the ATLAS experiment at the Large Hadron Collider (LHC) in 2005.
-Brau leads the UO group of faculty, postdoctoral researchers and graduate students at the LHC; in 2012 he was a co-author of the ATLAS Higgs boson discovery paper.
+According to the University's Oregon News, he headed "the large UO contingent of faculty, postdoctoral researchers and graduate students at the LHC."
+In 2012 he was a co-author of the 2012 ATLAS Higgs boson discovery paper.

-The UO experimental group grew to include approximately 30 researchers, including five faculty, as well as post-doctoral students, graduate students and undergraduates.
-The group was supported by more than US$ 30 million in grants from the U.S. Department of Energy and the National Science Foundation.
+Brau led the Oregon group into the Laser Interferometer Gravitational-Wave Observatory (LIGO) Scientific Collaboration in 1997.
+He was a co-author of the gravitational wave discovery paper in 2016.

+Advisory panels, committees, and councils (1995–present)

+Brau served on numerous advisory panels and review committees, such as the National Research Council Committee on Elementary Particle Physics, (1995–1998), and as associate director for physics and detectors for the Linear Collider Collaboration.

+Brau chaired the SLAC Scientific Policy Committee (2001–2004), and served on Fermilab's Physics Advisory Committee (2002–2006).
+He also served on the Deutsches Elektronen-Synchrotron Physics Review Committee (2003–2007).

-Brau served on numerous advisory panels and review committees, including the Department of Energy High Energy Physics Advisory Panel (HEPAP) from 2005 to 2008; the HEPAP Particle Physics Project Prioritization Panel, from 2007 to 2011; chair, SLAC Scientific Policy Committee from 2001 to 2004; Fermilab Physics Advisory Committee from 2002 to 2006; Deutsches Elektronen-Synchrotron Physics Review Committee from 2003 to 2007; the International Advisory Board, Physics at the Terascale, Strategic Helmholtz Alliance, Germany, since 2007; and the International Advisory Committee, International Conference on Calorimetry in Particle Physics, since 2013.
+Brau participated on the Department of Energy High Energy Physics Advisory Panel (HEPAP) (2005–2008, on the National Research Council Board on Physics and Astronomy (2006–2009), and on the HEPAP Particle Physics Project Prioritization Panel (2007–2011).

+Brau has served on the International Advisory Board, Physics at the Terascale, Strategic Helmholtz Alliance, Germany, since 2007, and the International Advisory Committee, International Conference on Calorimetry in Particle Physics, since 2013.

-Brau co-chaired the organizing committee of the World-wide Study of the Physics and Detectors for Future Linear electron-positron Colliders from 2002 to 2014.
+Brau co-chaired the organizing committee of the World-wide Study of the Physics and Detectors for Future Linear electron-positron Colliders (2002–2014).
 He has been a leader in the worldwide collaboration to design and build the International Linear Collider.
 In December 2016 Brau was named "Associate Director for Physics and Detectors" of the Linear Collider Collaboration, effective January 2017.